CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 This chamber takes the form of a wizard's workshop, with a rat darting across the floor and finding refuge under a large worktable, adorned with alembics, retorts, distillation coils, and other alchemical devices, all actively bubbling and simmering away.
 The bookshelves in the room are brimming with piles of parchment and peculiar-looking tomes.
 ```

-Iarno has entrusted his rat familiar with the duty of keeping an eye out for intruders.
-The rat shares a telepathic link with its master, sending a quick alert message to Iarno as soon as it detects intruders.
+Sylas has entrusted his rat familiar with the duty of keeping an eye out for intruders.
+The rat shares a telepathic link with its master, sending a quick alert message to Sylas as soon as it detects intruders.
 The rat moves at a pace of 20 feet and boasts an AC of 10, possesses 1 hit point, and lacks effective attack abilities.
 If the rat is eliminated, it vanishes.

 If the characters opt to leave the rat unharmed, it will follow them around as if driven by curiosity or hunger.
-It might even pretend to be affectionate towards a character who feeds it, but its loyalty remains firmly with Iarno.
+It might even pretend to be affectionate towards a character who feeds it, but its loyalty remains firmly with Sylas.

-**Books and Notes.** Within the room, you'll find books and notes scattered about, as Iarno is striving to master the art of brewing potions and creating alchemical mixtures.
+**Books and Notes.** Within the room, you'll find books and notes scattered about, as Sylas is striving to master the art of brewing potions and creating alchemical mixtures.
 These books and notes primarily consist of basic texts on alchemy.
-Any character with proficiency in Arcana can observe that Iarno's setup seems to be geared toward crafting potions of invisibility, although he has yet to achieve success.
+Any character with proficiency in Arcana can observe that Sylas's setup seems to be geared toward crafting potions of invisibility, although he has yet to achieve success.

 Among the books, there's a tome penned in Dwarvish.
 It's the journal of an adventurer named Urmon, detailing the history of the Lost Mine of Phandelver and the Forge of Spells (Information in the first and second paragraphs of the "Background" section).
 In addition, Urmon's journal recounts that a magical mace named Lightbringer was commissioned by Lathander, the god of dawn, from the mages collaborating with gnomes and dwarves from Phandelver's Pact.
-This mace went missing when Wave Echo Cave and its mine vanished from history.
-(Characters might find the mace in part 4, "Wave Echo Cave.")
+This mace went missing when Tide Echo Cavern and its mine vanished from history.
+(Characters might find the mace in part 4, "Tide Echo Cavern.")

 #### Developments

-In terms of developments, since Iarno and his rat familiar maintain a telepathic bond, the mage (in area 12) becomes aware that the characters are approaching and thus has time to make preparations.
+In terms of developments, since Sylas and his rat familiar maintain a telepathic bond, the mage (in area 12) becomes aware that the characters are approaching and thus has time to make preparations.

 #### Treasure